Native American tribes in Texas: State-recognized tribes

 State-recognized tribes do not have the government-to-government relationship with the United States federal government that federally recognized tribes do.
 Texas has "no legal mechanism to recognize tribes," as journalists Graham Lee Brewer and Tristan Ahtone wrote.
 The Texas Commission for Indian Affairs, later Texas Indian Commission, only dealt with the three federally recognized tribes and did not work with any state-recognized tribes before being dissolved in 1989.
-Texas has no state-recognized tribes.
+Legal scholar J. Eric Reed (Choctaw Nation of Oklahoma) wrote in the November 2025 Texas Bar Journal, "Despite a rich history of [I]ndigenous peoples and tribes that still remain as communities of this state, Texas currently has no state-recognized tribes."

 Several groups have claimed to be state-recognized based on congratulatory resolutions; however, "Resolutions are statements of opinions and, unlike bills, do not have the force of law."
 For example, the Lipan Apache Tribe of Texas were honored in Texas Senate Resolution 438 in 2009 and Texas State Concurrent Resolution 61 and Texas House Concurrent Resolution 171, both in 2019.

 Texas Senate Bill 274 to formally recognize the Lipan Apache Tribe of Texas, introduced in January 2021, died in committee, as did Texas Senate Bill 231 introduced in November 2022.
 Texas Senate Bill 1479, introduced in March 2023, and Texas House Bill 2005, introduced in February 2023, both to state-recognize the Tap Pilam Coahuiltecan Nation also died in committee.

 Historical tribes of Texas

 These are some of the tribes that have existed in what is now Texas.
 Many were forcibly removed to Indian Territory, now Oklahoma, in the 19th century, and few to New Mexico or Louisiana.
 Others no longer exist as tribes but may have living descendants.

+In the late 20th century, U.S. federal policy toward Native Americans shifted toward protecting cultural and political rights.
+Beginning in 1975, Cultural Impact Assessments were implemented to evaluate how state might affect Native cultural resources and sites.
+Texas expanded these efforts in 2011 by Native American programs focused on economic development, healthcare, and education.
+The state also passed House Bill 3884, which requires government agencies to consider tribal perspectives when making decisions that affect Indigenous environment.
+These changes recognize tribal sovereignty and ensure that Native are included in government processes.